giotechio/sql-datawarehouse-project-eu/README.md

 ## project requirements

 ### Objective
-Develop a modern data warehouse using SQL Server to consolidate electricity generation, car sales and fuel price data from the EU 27 countries, enabling analytical reporting and informed decision-making.
+Develop a data warehouse using SQL Server to consolidate electricity generation, car sales , fuel and electricity prices, and economic data from the EU 27 countries, enabling analytical reporting and informed decision-making.

 ### Specifications
 -	**Data Sources**   : Import data from websites and transform into CSV files.